-People are always trying to find additional ways to reduce their cost when buying a home.
+People are always trying to find additional ways to reduce their costs when buying a home.
 Maybe that means buying a lower price point or changing to a condominium instead of a single-family house.
-Another segment of the market in most people’s home search journey, they consider the possibility of buying a piece of land and putting a home on it.
+Another segment of the market in most people’s home search journey considers the possibility of buying a piece of land and putting a home on it.
 The question is, does it make sense?

-If you’re looking to purchase land and put a home on it, you’re not really looking for a traditional mortgage loan, you’re looking for a land loan.
+If you’re looking to purchase land and put a home on it, you’re not looking for a traditional mortgage loan, you’re looking for a land loan.
 The land is typically the collateral in this situation since there’s no dwelling attached to the property yet.
 Mortgage companies typically require excellent credit, owner occupancy, and about 40% as a down payment.
 So, they require a substantial amount of cash.
 Then there’s additional financing that you would need to secure to obtain a manufactured or a prefabricated home to fix it to the land.
-This narrowing your mortgage loan options even further.
+This narrows your mortgage loan options even further.
 There are some banks, and some lenders out there, that will allow you to use mortgage financing to acquire the land and put a manufactured home on the property.
-Construction financing however, the interest rate that you’re going to pay for a product, is extraordinarily expensive.
+Construction financing, however, the interest rate that you’re going to pay for a product, is extraordinarily expensive.
 6% to 7% interest rate is not uncommon for that type of financing.
-If you compare that to traditional stick built single family home, financing for a property that already has a dwelling attached to it, is around 3%.
-It also goes without saying that the costs associated with securing this type of financing on top of needing an extraordinarily large down payment and paying a substantially higher market rate.
+If you compare that to a traditional stick-built single-family home, financing for a property that already has a dwelling attached to it is around 3%.
+The costs associated with securing this type of financing are on top of needing an extraordinarily large down payment and paying a substantially higher market rate.
 This is all going to mean incurring additional loan fees probably in the form of discount points.
-The reason why this type of financing is so expensive, is because it’s inherently risky for the lender to grant you financing for something that is not stable.
+The reason why this type of financing is so expensive is that it’s inherently risky for the lender to grant you financing for something that is not stable.
 If it goes south, it’s going to be hard for them to recoup their losses.

 “But wait, it’s such a good deal!
-I can get a really low cost manufactured home or factored home for $50,000 and it’s such a good opportunity for the land.”
-At the beginning, psychologically, it looks like it’s a better deal.
-Lower cost for the land, lower cost for the structure, if you factor in the down payment.
+I can get a low-cost manufactured home or factored home for $50,000 and it’s such a good opportunity for the land.”
+In the beginning, psychologically, it looks like it’s a better deal.
+Lower cost for the land, lower cost for the structure if you factor in the down payment.
 The higher loan fees and interest rate as we’ve mentioned, the construction and permitting process, and the timeline associated with getting the project complete.
-It’s generally not going to be less expensive than traditional stick built single family financing that you can get for a property that’s already built or a manufactured home that’s already permanently a fixed to a foundation.
-Look at it like this, if it was really that cheaper at the end of the day, why isn’t everybody else doing it?
+It’s generally not going to be less expensive than traditional stick-built single-family financing that you can get for a property that’s already built or a manufactured home that’s already permanently fixed to a foundation.
+Look at it like this, if it was that cheaper at the end of the day, why isn’t everybody else doing it?

-If you’re looking for practical and affordable mortgage loan financing work with a lender who is local, and experienced.
+If you’re looking for practical and affordable mortgage loan financing work with a local lender and experience.
 Someone who can walk you through the various intricacies of what your project entails so you can decide what makes the most financial sense for you and your family; Start with a no-cost loan quote today!